ott-jax/ott/docs/glossary.rst

         need to be differentiated w.r.t. :math:`x` when computing the gradient of :math:`h`.
 Note that this result is not valid for higher order differentiation.

+    flow matching
+        Family of methods :cite:`lipman:22` designed to fit a time-dependent velocity flow model so that it maps progressively a given source to a target distribution.
+The estimation of that velocity flow is done by specifying a pre-defined stochastic interpolant :cite:`albergo:23` between said distribution, and fitting the velocity field so that it agrees with that interpolation.

     Gangbo-McCann theorem
         Fundamental result in optimal transport theory :cite:`gangbo:96`